edbarrett/EasyEM/README.md

-# ElectroPy
+# EasyEM

-ElectroPy is a Python package geared towards electromagnetic fields.
+EasyEM is a Python package geared towards electromagnetic fields.
 The goal of this package is to make problem solving, simulation and modeling, and visualization easier.

 A few of the current operations include:
  - Perform basic mathematical operations common in electromagnetics.
  - Coordinate system conversions.

-## Using ElectroPy
+## Using EasyEM

-Currently, ElectroPy is still under construction.
+Currently, EasyEM is still under construction.
 There is no release version, but feel free to install the files for use.

-ElectroPy is written for Python 3.x.
+EasyEM is written for Python 3.x.
 There are no plans to make this package available to earlier versions.

 ### Dependencies

-The dependencies for ElectroPy are:
+The dependencies for EasyEM are:

  - numpy (Version 1.16+)
  - scipy (Version 1.4+)